 Streaming and charging on the flight

 Our seats had a built-in entertainment system with headphones to hear the audio.
-I was hoping for a way to connect my sound processors with that onboard system wirelessly and steam the audio using Bluetooth® but it wasn’t possible.
+I was hoping for a way to connect my sound processors with that onboard system wirelessly and stream the audio using Bluetooth®3 but it wasn’t possible.
 Fortunately, I had anticipated that and had a few movies and audiobooks downloaded to my phone for wireless audio to stream directly to my sound processors.

 For my back-up Nucleus 7 Sound Processors, I took both rechargeable and non-rechargeable zinc-air batteries.
 I was probably over-preparing having both types of batteries to choose from, but in the very unlikely event something crazy happened, like the electricity grid was knocked down for an extended period, I knew I would still be able to hear.